cgisala/Lab12_Spring2021/README.md

 <h2>Project info</h2>
 <p>
-This project is about creating a django app that sorts through YouTube video collection
+This project is about creating a django app that sorts through YouTube video collection.
 </p>